tiger3046/introgit/README.md

 # introgit
-this is training repository for lerning git.
+this is share random test creater.